grame-cncm/faustide/README.md

 ## Launching the local editor

-A local HTTP server has to be started with `python2 -m SimpleHTTPServer` (or something similar), then use `http://127.0.0.1:8000/dist/` to launch the local editor.
+A local HTTP server has to be started with `python -m http.server 8000` (or something similar), then use `http://127.0.0.1:8000/dist/` to launch the local editor.

 ## Versioning